 We are justly proud of our school as its community represents a snapshot of the wider picture of Australia: The multicultural picture.

-The community consists of 398 children from Vietnam, Philippines, mainland China, Sudan, Ethiopia, Kenya, India, Sri Lanka, Pacific Islands, Southern and Central America and Europe.
+In 2017, the community consisted of 398 children from Vietnam, Philippines, mainland China, Sudan, Ethiopia, Kenya, India, Sri Lanka, Pacific Islands, Southern and Central America and Europe.

-Within our School Vision we state that our school is a place:
+Within our School Vision we state that:

 Holy Eucharist